jcorcoran/CANJunction/README.md

 ![image](https://user-images.githubusercontent.com/1295877/125717506-4a5a9378-8b09-47d7-a608-997e0b671e5d.png)

-Apply a piece of electrical or Kaptop tap to the bottom of the PCB if it is going to be mounted diretly to a conductive surface.
+Apply a piece of electrical or kaptop tape to the bottom of the PCB if it is going to be mounted diretly to a conductive surface.

 ## Parts: